jwpwhite/TwitBot/README.md

 # TwitBot

-This is a Twitter bot that allows you to do automate a variety of tasks and generate logs of everything that is done!
+A Python Twitter bot that allows you to do automate a variety of tasks (likes, follows, unfollows etc) and records of all interactions!
 Schedule specific functions to run one by one using auto.py.

 Specific functions can be run:
 1. Create a record of your followers and record the date/time if they unfollow you